 Note: If you’re eligible for Medicare, you can’t participate in both Medicare Part D and Nokia-sponsored retiree prescription drug coverage at the same time.
 If you enroll in Medicare Part D, your Nokia-sponsored retiree prescription drug coverage will end.
 You may re-enroll in Nokia-sponsored retiree prescription drug coverage after you have disenrolled from Medicare Part D.

-For Short-Term Prescriptions (Up to a 30-Day Supply)
+For Retail Prescriptions for Acute Conditions (Up to a 30-Day Supply)

-You can fill short-term prescriptions (up to a 30-day supply) at a participating (or nonparticipating) retail pharmacy.
-However, your prescription drug copayment will double after the third time you receive up to a 30-day supply of a maintenance medication at an in-network retail pharmacy.
+You can fill prescriptions (up to a 30-day supply) for acute conditions at any retail pharmacy, although you will save money when you use an in-network pharmacy.
+Note that your prescription drug copayment will double after the third time you receive up to a 30-day supply of a maintenance medication at a non-CVS retail pharmacy.

-For example, if you are receiving a formulary drug for high blood pressure, you will pay a $90 copayment (2 x $45 = $90) for up to a 30-day supply the fourth time you try to fill the prescription at a retail pharmacy.
-If you use the Express Scripts Pharmacy to fill your prescription, you can get up to a 90-day supply for only $112.50.
-(See below for information about the Express Scripts Pharmacy.)
+For example, if you are receiving a preferred-brand drug for high blood pressure, you will pay a $100 copayment (2 x $50 = $100) for up to a 30-day supply the fourth time you try to fill the prescription at a non-CVS retail pharmacy.
+If you use CVS Caremark Mail Service Pharmacy or a CVS retail pharmacy to fill your prescription, you can get up to a 90-day supply for only $125.
+(See below for more information about filling prescriptions for up to a 90-day supply of maintenance medications for chronic conditions.)

-When you use a nonparticipating retail pharmacy to fill a prescription, you pay the entire cost at the time of purchase.
-You will then need to file a claim with Express Scripts to receive reimbursement for a percentage of the cost.
+When you use an out-of-network retail pharmacy to fill a prescription, you need to meet a separate prescription drug deductible before the plan will pay a percentage of the cost.
+You will need to pay the entire cost at the time of purchase.
+You will then need to file a claim with CVS Caremark to receive reimbursement for a percentage of the cost (if applicable).

-For Maintenance Medications (Up to a 90-Day Supply)
+For Maintenance Medications for Chronic Conditions (Up to a 90-Day Supply)

-To fill prescriptions for any medications you or your covered dependents use on an ongoing basis, such as those used to treat high blood pressure or cholesterol, use the Express Scripts Pharmacy (the mail-order service).
-You can order up to a 90-day supply each time at a lower cost than three 30-day supplies at retail.
+To fill prescriptions for any medications you or your covered dependents use on an ongoing basis for a chronic condition, such as high blood pressure or high cholesterol, you have two options:

 Prescription drug coverage premiums are included as part of the medical coverage premiums you may pay.
 Your out-of-pocket costs vary depending on how you choose to fill your prescriptions.
 For instance, if you purchase a brand-name drug when a generic equivalent is available, you will pay the generic copayment, plus the difference in cost between the brand-name and generic drug.